logo

 Insertion Sort

-Ever organized a hand of playing cards?
-Then you already know Insertion Sort!
-This algorithm takes each element from the unsorted part and slides it into its correct position in the sorted part.
+Insertion Sort is a simple, comparison-based sorting algorithm that builds the final sorted array one element at a time.
+It takes each element from the unsorted part and slides it into its correct position in the sorted part.
 It is like placing a new card in the right spot of a sorted hand, making it intuitive and efficient for small dataset, especially for partially sorted lists.

 Things to Observe

-• Inserting into Place: Watch how each element is picked from the unsorted part and slides into its correct position in the sorted part on the left, just like organizing a hand of playing cards.
+• Inserting into Place: Watch how each element is picked from the unsorted part and slides into its correct position in the sorted part on the left.

 • Adaptive Performance: Try visualizing a nearly sorted list.
 You'll notice Insertion Sort runs much faster because it only has to shift a few elements for each insertion.
 This makes it very efficient for lists that are already mostly sorted.